queenofdowntime/queenofdowntime.github.io/blog/hiking-in-norway.md

 ## Day 7: Dalestølen to Dale

 My last day I woke up at the crack of dawn to make my final descent.
-The route should take approximately 1 to 1 and a half hours, but I wanted to give myself a good amount of time since I knew the going would be tough and I would not want to injure myself doing it in a rush.
+The route should take approximately 1 to 1 and a half hours, but I wanted to give myself a good amount of time since I knew the going would be tough and I did not want to injure myself doing it in a rush.

 The sun was still rising behind the mountains as I left, but it was soon hidden from view as I sank into the treeline.